PART 3Authorization and Classification of Explosives (continued)

 Marginal note:Duties upon recall

-(3) A person who receives a notice to recall an explosive must immediately recall the explosive and either make it safe or destroy it in a manner that will not increase the likelihood of an accidental ignition during or after the destruction.
+(3) A person who receives a notice to recall an explosive must immediately recall the explosive and either make it safe or destroy it in a safe manner.

 List of Authorized Explosives